top of page

 Need help with a federal agency?

+If you are having a problem getting a timely answer from a federal agency or feel like you've been treated unfairly, my office may be able to help.
 My office helps constituents with issues involving the VA, the IRS, Social Security, the State Department, U.S. Citizenship and Immigration Services, and other federal agencies.
 To learn more and submit a request for help with a federal agency: https://burlison.house.gov/services/help-federal-agency

-And that's it for the Burlison Brief!
+And, that’s it for the Burlison Brief!

 Best,